AshishSingh789/Iris-Insight-/README.md

 ## Benefits
 - **Improved Eye Health Outcomes**: Early detection leads to better treatment options and reduced risk of blindness.
 - **Scalability**: Adaptable to various settings, from small clinics to large hospitals.
-- **Efficiency**: Saves time and resources for both patients and healthcare providers.
+- **Efficiency**: Saves patients' and healthcare providers' time and resources.